EulerStream/Euler-API-SDK/src/sdk/docs/AuthenticationApi.md

 import {
     AuthenticationApi,
     Configuration,
-    IApiKeyConfigBase
+    CreateKeyPayload
 } from './api';

 const configuration = new Configuration();
 const apiInstance = new AuthenticationApi(configuration);

-let accountId: number; //The ID of the account to create the key for (default to undefined) let iApiKeyConfigBase: IApiKeyConfigBase; //The configuration for the new key
+let accountId: number; //The ID of the account to create the key for (default to undefined) let createKeyPayload: CreateKeyPayload; //The configuration for the new key

 const { status, data } = await apiInstance.createKey(
     accountId,
-    iApiKeyConfigBase
+    createKeyPayload
 );
 ```